MudroadWhite/pm-neo4j-helper/README.md

 ### Proposition Recording

 `Thm x`, `Df x`, `Pp x` send query of proposition x with type Thm, Df or Pp respectively.
-If a proposition is in the database, it will be updated with the corresponded new values.
+If a proposition is in the database, it will be updated with the corresponded new values. `x` will also be set as the last proposition being recorded in the script.

 `name x` adds a name to an already existing proposition in the database.

 ### Proof Relation Recording

-`<- a b1 b2 b3...` sends relations `b1 proves a`, `b2 proves a`... to Neo4j database.
+`<- a1 a2 a3...` sends relations `a1 proves x`, `a2 proves x`... to Neo4j database, where `x` is the last proposition being recorded.

 `tactic x y1 y2 y3...` adds a tactic involving a proof pattern supported by several propositions, for future translation.
 Abstracting the proof patterns can simplify the proof in PM.
 Tactic's name is x, and the involved propositions are ys.
 These ys will be added into proof relations that proves x.
 (To be implemented)